dominion-framework/docs/_src/properties/properties.md

 # Properties

 Properties is a way how you define validation rules and extra feature to Model's fields.
-By default Dominion framework comes with the most common data types and validation rules.
-But you can extend them with project specific functionality.
+By default, Dominion framework comes with the most common data types and validation rules.
+You can extend them with project specific functionality.

 **Validation rules** applies every time you are assigning a value to